xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures30.md

 ]);
 ```

-The batch variants are also available in ArangoDB's HTTP API.
+The batch variants are also available in AvocadoDB's HTTP API.
 They can be used to
 more efficiently carry out operations with multiple documents than their single-document
 equivalents, which required one HTTP request per operation.
 With the batch operations,
 the HTTP request/response overhead can be amortized across multiple operations.